List of DC Comics characters: G: Esperanza Garcia

-Esperanza Garcia is a character appearing in American comic books published by DC Comics.
-She is Allegra Garcia's adoptive mother.
+Esperanza Garcia is Allegra Garcia's adoptive mother.

 Esperanza Garcia in other media

 Esperanza Garcia appears in The Flash, portrayed by Alexa Barajas and voiced by Erika Soto in the seventh season.
 This version is Allegra Garcia's cousin who possesses similar electromagnetic spectrum-based abilities.
 Esperanza is presumed dead following the explosion of S.T.A.R.
 Labs' particle accelerator, but is secretly taken in, revived, and trained to become the assassin Ultraviolet by Black Hole.
 Amidst this, Black Hole scientist Dr. Olsen removed her vocal cords and gave her a mask to help her speak.
-After making sporadic appearances in the sixth season alongside Doctor Light and Sunshine, Esperanza seeks revenge on Olsen in the seventh season, but is foiled by Allegra and receives medical help from Caitlin Snow to heal from her past before being killed while hunting Black Hole's remnants.
+After making sporadic appearances in the sixth season, Esperanza seeks revenge on Olsen in the seventh season, but is foiled by Allegra and receives medical help from Caitlin Snow before being killed while hunting Black Hole's remnants.

 Garguax

 Garguax is a character appearing in American comic books published by DC Comics.
 He is a mammoth-sized alien conqueror who was exiled from his home planet for his plans to conquer the universe.
+Garguax later appears as a member of the Brotherhood of Evil alongside General Immortus when they unleash the Giant Jukebox Robot.
+Garguax pitches an idea to the Brotherhood of Evil to take over Earth.
+Immortus supported his idea as he uses a device to turn anyone into diamond-skinned slaves that obey the Brotherhood of Evil's every command.

+The claims that Garguax made about being exiled from his homeworld were false as he turns out to be an agent of his homeworld's ruler Zarox-13.
+Garguax betrays the Brotherhood of Evil after Zarox-13 arrives on Earth to conquer it.
+The Doom Patrol and the Brotherhood of Evil are forced to work together to defeat Zarox-13.

-Garguax later joins the Brotherhood of Evil and battles the Doom Patrol while occasionally working with them for his own gain.
-In "Dawn of DC", Garguax is depicted as the emperor of the Moon.
+In the "Dawn of DC" relaunch, Garguax is depicted as the emperor of the Moon.